3rd in my series of articles about Menshn.

 In the end, I ended up building two boxes.

-The first, a home build, based on the CFI A7879 chassis CFI_A7879_1with a Gigabyte GA-D525TUD Dual Core Atom Mini-ITX Board.
+The first, a home build, based on the CFI A7879 chassis with a Gigabyte GA-D525TUD Dual Core Atom Mini-ITX Board.

 IDE drive.
 The HP boot drive is a 16GB Sandisk Cruzer USB stick.